Subscribe for our FREE 30 minute meals book!

 How long does it keep?

 Once prepared this chia seed pudding will keep in the fridge for about 5 days.
-They’re perfect to whip up on a Monday morning and you have breakfast or a snack ready to go for the week!
+It’s perfect to whip up on a Monday morning and you have breakfast or a snack ready to go for the week!

 Serving suggestions

-I generally have chia pudding for breakfast or a snack along with coconut yogurt, berries, almond butter and cinnamon.
 You can mix it into oatmeal, use it on top of a smoothie bowl, or blend it right into a smoothie for extra fiber.
 You can also add some extra sweetener and top it of with whipped cream and berries for a lightened up dessert!

 Overhead shot of the jars of chia pudding with berries on top.